andromedarabbit/List-KR/README.md

 ```
 https://github.com/SlowMemory/List-KR/raw/master/filter.txt
 ```
-In Adguard Windows, Mac, Chrome browser extension beta (above v2.4), List-KR is included in a list of available filters, so you can activate it without manually adding url above.
+In Adguard Windows, Mac, browser extension (above v2.3.9), Android(above v2.8), List-KR is included in a list of available filters, so you can activate it without manually adding url above.

 To use with ublock (origin), add a following url as well.
 It is needed to fix filtration errors caused by incompatibility of ublock (origin) with Adguard's syntax.
 ```